Terms of business

 - Represent your interests and keep your business confidential

 - Explain to you the legal work which may be required and the prospects of a successful outcome.

 - Advise you of the likely degree of financial risk which you will be taking on.

 - Inform you if Legal Aid might be available to you.

 - Keep you informed of progress or, if there is none, tell you when you are next likely to hear from us.

 - Try to avoid using technical legal language.

-The Firm has offices at Torquay, Newton Abbot, Dartmouth, and Barnstaple.
+The Firm has offices at Torquay, Exeter and Barnstaple.
 We are open on weekdays between 9.00am and 5.15pm.
 Appointments can be arranged outside those hours if necessary.

 Details of the people responsible for dealing with your matter are set out in our Client Engagement Documentation.
 We try hard not to change the people doing your work (other than during periods of temporary absences), but if this is unavoidable, we will tell you who will be doing the work, why the change may be necessary, and whether this will affect the fees we charge.

 - EVIDENCE OF IDENTITY / ANTI-MONEY LAUNDERING REGULATIONS / PROCEEDS OF CRIME ACT